imgk007/Data-Collector-Form/README.md

 # Data-Collector-Form

-###This is just basic form for collecting datas.
+This is Data collecting form for collecting datas for an apartment.
 Still work is on progress